 The dietitian will experience working with people from a wide range of cultures and from a spectrum of high to low deprivation and need.
-The role works predominantly with adult patients.
-Dietitians will at all times be culturally responsive and to meet the expectation of the Treaty of Waitangi within our work.
+The role works predominantly with paediatric patients.
+Dietitians will at all times be culturally safe in their practice and meet the expectation of the Treaty of Waitangi within our work.

-A dietitian provides safe and clinically effective patient/client assessment and intervention, within a specific clinical area with a development of more in depth knowledge and skills.
+A dietitian (third year of practice onwards) provides safe and clinically effective patient/client assessment and intervention, within a specific clinical area with a development of more in depth knowledge and skills.